Colonoscopy: What to Know

 - Sports drinks

-The next step is empty your bowel.
+The next step is to empty your bowel.
 Your doctor probably will ask you take care of this in one of a couple ways:

 - Drink a prescribed laxative -- commonly polyethylene glycol -- that makes you have to go